Sometimes simple is best. And this pork stir fry fits the bill.

 Stir fry is almost always my quick and easy answer, especially when I have great fresh vegetables kicking around.
-It’s April, and that means asparagus season.
+In spring, that means asparagus.
 I eat lots and lots of asparagus from March to May, and never again.
 I will not willingly eat crappy asparagus from South America, which I am sure is fine if you happen to live there, but I don’t want my produce flown in.
 Rant over.

-Anyway, this is a very basic stir fry you can adapt to whatever you happen to have on hand.
-You could even make it vegetarian if you sub in some good mushrooms for the wild pig.
+Anyway, this is a very basic pork stir fry you can adapt to whatever you happen to have on hand: Asparagus, green beans, snow peas, baby bok choy, sweet peppers, you name it.
+You could even make it vegetarian if you sub in some good mushrooms for the pork.

-Speaking of wild boar, you should know that wild pigs can be very tough, even when using the backstrap as I did here.
-I have no idea how old Mistah Brown the Boar was, but his teeth were ground down, so at least four years or so.
+If you happen to be using wild pork, you should know that wild pigs can be very tough, even when using the loin, as I did here.
+The teeth on this pig were ground down, so it was at least four years or so.
 That’s an old pig.
 And yeah, the backstrap was a little chewy.
 Not unpleasantly so, but a lot tougher than the flaccid pork you normally get at the Chinese takeout place.

 If this worries you, slice the loin into medallions and pound them between two pieces of plastic wrap.
 Then cut them into slivers for this recipe.

 This lovely little dinner comes together fast, as all stir fries do, so have everything ready before you start, including the rice.
-It’s fresh, brightly flavored, savory — and best of all after a long day with my knives — easy.
+It’s fresh, brightly flavored, savory — and best of all after a long day — easy.

 - 1 pound pork or wild pig loin, sliced into thin strips